solo-io/supergloo/docs/content/concepts/architecture.md

 weight: 20
 ---

-This document details the architecture of Gloo Mesh, which informs how Gloo Mesh is deployed and operated.
+This document details the architecture of Gloo Mesh using the *standard* deployment model.
+The deployment model informs how Gloo Mesh is deployed and operated.
+Gloo Mesh Enterprise provides an [alternative *relay* model]({{% versioned_link_path fromRoot="/concepts/relay/" %}}) which differs from the standard deployment model by adopting a distributed push architecture.

 ## Components